FSD's Data Management Policy

 • D – available only by permission from the data depositor/creator for registered users

-As Finland’s national service provider for CESSDA we comply with CESSDA Data Access Policy (Opens in a new tab) .
+As Finland’s national service provider for CESSDA FSD complies with CESSDA Data Access Policy (Opens in a new tab) .

 Opening or restricted sharing of data

-We open all our metadata under CC BY 4.0 license.
-On Aila Data Service, all users can search, browse, and study data descriptions, variables, and their frequencies and summary statistics.
+FSD opens all our metadata under CC BY 4.0 license (Opens in a new tab) and more limited metadata is available under CC0 1.0 (Opens in a new tab) license.
+On Aila, all users can browse, and study data descriptions, variables, and their frequencies and summary statistics.
+You can search for both data and questions.
 Data files for detailed analyses are available 24/7 through Aila Data Service, free of charge, in accordance with access conditions set for each dataset.

 The A category datasets are freely available under the terms of the licence.
 All data in availability categories B and C are available and downloadable for registered customers.
-Researchers and students from universities and research organisations in Finland and abroad can register as customers.
+Researchers and students from higher education organisations and research organisations in Finland and abroad can register as customers.
 Registered customers can apply for a permission to access D-dataset in Aila.

-A great majority of the archived datasets are in the category of B. Some researchers choose category D (separate permission needed) for predefined deadline if they have not yet published main results.
+Some researchers choose category D for their dataset for predefined deadline if they have not yet published main results.
 After the deadline datasets are opened either in A, B or C access category.
-Most of the datasets that are in the category of D (separate permission needed) are longitudinal pseudonymous datasets.
-We have GDPR compliant procedures for archiving and delivering those datasets.
+Most of the datasets that are in the category of D are longitudinal pseudonymous datasets.
+FSD has GDPR compliant procedures for archiving and delivering those datasets.
 Creators of the dataset (the researcher and his/her organization) remain in the role of a personal data controller.
 FSD acts in the role of a data processor and follows strictly according to the rules and decisions given by the controller.
 Longitudinal datasets are opened in A, B or C access category when the longitudinal research projects end, and the controller does not preserve personal data of the research subjects anymore.

-We are committed to the principle "as open as possible, as closed as necessary".
-In the archiving agreement we require that the depositor declares that the data have been collected for reuse purposes in a legal and ethical manner.
-Since great majority of the data we archive is collected from people, access categories that researchers can choose are ethically depended on the information research subjects have been given.
+FSD is committed to the principle "as open as possible, as limited as necessary".
+In the archiving agreement FSD requires that the depositor declares that the data have been collected for reuse purposes in a legal and ethical manner.
+Since great majority of the data FSD archives is collected from people, access categories that researchers can choose are ethically depended on the information research subjects have been given.
 Researchers have the possibility of choosing which access category is the most appropriate for their research data.
 FSD gives exact models for informing the research subjects about data archiving in its Data Management Guidelines.

-For researchers collecting and wishing to archive data that includes personal identifiers we give customized service personally to ensure the compliance with GDPR.
+For researchers collecting and wishing to archive data that includes personal identifiers FSD gives customized service personally to ensure the compliance with GDPR.

 Documentation and metadata

-Since the very beginning 1999 FSD has used DDI (Data Documentation Initiative) which is an international standard for describing data produced by surveys and other observational methods in the social, behavioral, economic, and health sciences.
+Since the very beginning 1999 FSD has used DDI (Data Documentation Initiative (Opens in a new tab) ) which is an international standard for describing data produced by surveys and other observational methods in the social, behavioral, economic, and health sciences.
 In DDI, data are described using XML structures.
-We provide guidance for data documentation and metadata in our Data Management Guidelines.
-We have Step-by-step instructions for depositing and a deposit tool, which allows depositors to transfer their data files, data descriptions and other materials to FSD using a secured connection.
+FSD provides guidance for data documentation and metadata in our Data Management Guidelines.
+FSD has Step-by-step instructions for depositing and a deposit tool, which allows depositors to transfer their data files, data descriptions and other materials to FSD using a secured connection.

 Thesauri and controlled vocabularies used at FSD: Controlled vocabularies developed by the DDI Alliance are used to describe the type of sampling procedure, mode of collection, time method, instrument and analysis unit used in the study.
 General Finnish Ontology YSO is used for study descriptions in Finnish and ELSST thesaurus for study descriptions in English.
 In addition, Field of study classification by the Finnish Ministry of Education and Culture and CESSDA Topic Classification are used.

-Committing to FAIR principles: All metadata can be accessed in machine readable DDI-Codebook 2.5 format in Aila.
+Committing to FAIR principles: All metadata can be accessed in machine readable DDI format in Aila and can be harvested into various catalogues.
 A smaller set of descriptive metadata are available in JSON-LD machine actionable format.
-We maintain a separate OAI-PMH server (Kuha2) to enable harvesting our metadata to different catalogues.
+FSD maintains a separate OAI-PMH server (Kuha2) to enable harvesting our metadata to different catalogues.
 FSD's study descriptions are harvestable in DDI Codebook, OAI Dublin Core, and EAD3 formats from Kuha2.
 In addition to Aila, FSD’s metadata can be found e.g. in Etsin (Opens in a new tab) , Finna (Opens in a new tab) , Research.fi (Opens in a new tab) and CESSDA (Opens in a new tab) catalogues.

 Citation requirement and persistent identifiers

 Respecting and citing the achievements of other researchers appropriately is a cornerstone of the responsible conduct of research.
 The users of data archived at FSD commit to citing the data and its original creators in the General Terms and Conditions for Data Use.
-We prepare a model citation for each dataset to make citing as easy as possible to users.
+FSD follows CESSDA Recommendations on Data Citation (Opens in a new tab) and prepares a model citation for each dataset to make citing as easy as possible to users.

-Registered Aila users commit to notifying FSD about any publications based on the archived data, and we list the publications based on the data in the Aila dataset description.
+Registered Aila users commit to notifying FSD about any publications based on the archived data, and FSD lists the publications based on the data in the Aila dataset description.

-Persistent identifiers ensure that data can be found even if they were transferred to a new location for some reason.
-A clear PID policy is part of our commitment to FAIR principles and CESSDA ERIC Persistent Identifier Policy (Opens in a new tab) .
+Persistent, machine-interpretable, immutable identifiers ensure that data can be found online even if their address or location changes.
+A clear PID policy is part of our commitment to FAIR principles and CESSDA's Persistent Identifier Policy (Opens in a new tab) .

 Storage, backup, access control and certification

 Access to FSD’s internal systems is restricted.
-The hard disk drives of computers used by FSD staff are encrypted.
+The storage devices of computers used by FSD staff are encrypted.
 Electronic access to data is restricted only to server administrators of Tampere University and FSD staff with tasks involving data processing and handling.

-Against possible physical damage to storage media (e.g., through hard disk failure or fire), the data on FSD's servers are backed up in accordance with the backup policy of Tampere University’s ICT Services.
+Against possible physical damage to storage media (e.g., through storage device failure or fire), the data on FSD's servers are backed up in accordance with the backup policy of Tampere University’s ICT Services.
 Back up policies and implementation are regularly reviewed.
 In addition, FSD has its own system to back up some of its servers.
 In both cases, the backup copies are stored in a data centre maintained by the University.
 The data centre is locked, fire-safe and under access control.
+CSC is responsible for the technical implementation of the long-term preservation of the data.